CMSgov/design-system/README.md

 ### Visual regression testing

 We use [loki](https://storybook.js.org/addons/loki) to test our components for visual regressions.
-It uses our existing Storybook stories, taking screenshots of them within a docker container and comparing those screenshots with ones previously taken and committed to version control.
+It uses our existing Storybook stories, taking screenshots of them and compares them against our reference screenshots committed to version control.

-Running loki tests locally requires that you be signed into Docker.

-1. Open the Docker app, and make sure you're signed in (Docker Desktop requires a license now)
-2. Run `yarn loki test` to begin comparing component images
+To run visual regression tests, run `yarn loki test`.

-   1. If differences are detected and unexpected, evaluate your changes - we only want to update and commit references when we expect the visual changes detected
-   2. If differences are detected and expected, run `yarn loki update`
+If differences are detected and unexpected, evaluate your changes - we only want to update and commit references when we expect the visual changes detected.
+Otherwise, if differences are detected and expected run `yarn loki update` to update our reference images.

+#### Visual regression troubleshooting

+##### Error: `./loki.sh: line 70: kill: (74680) - No such process`

+If you run the visual regression command and receive `./loki.sh: line 70: kill: (74680) - No such process` in your terminal, it may be related to your shell.

+For MacOS users, run `brew install bash` to resolve this issue.

 ## Design Assets